 Prolapsed bladder diagnosis

-A doctor will diagnose a prolapsed bladder by doing an internal examination and taking your medical history.
-This will help the doctor find out how severe the prolapse is, the condition of your pelvic floor muscles and whether other internal organs such as your bowel or uterus have also prolapsed.
+A doctor will diagnose a prolapsed bladder by doing an internal examination and taking a medical history.
+This will help the doctor find out how severe the prolapse is, the condition of the pelvic floor muscles and whether other internal organs such as the bowel or uterus have also prolapsed.

-You might have other tests such as an ultrasound, bladder function test, or urine test.
+Other tests may be done, such as an ultrasound, bladder function test, or urine test.

 Prolapsed bladder treatment